 Greek mythology is many things… weird, interesting, confusing and insightful.
-Legends and myths, epic poems and heroes carry the messages and values of a time we no longer have access to.
-There are many ways to learn about mythology and the 12 Gods but here we will focus on some of them and link them to their island of origin.
+Legends and myths, epic poems and heroes carry messages and values of a time we no longer have access to.
+There are many ways to learn about mythology and the 12 Olympian Gods but here we will focus on just a few of them and link them to their island of origin.
 An easy way to learn more about both the Olympian gods as well as the beauty of these islands.
-It would seem that certain Gods and Goddesses favored certain locations.

 First a quick recap.

 The twelve Olympian ‘Gods’ of Mount Olympus, ruled the earth after Zeus defeated the Titans in what we call Titanomachy or simply Titan War.
-All of them were descendants of Uranus (Sky) and Gaia (Earth), son and mother, whose union created not only twelve Titans but the three Cyclops and the Hundred-Handed Ones, giants of immense strength and a plethora of hands!
+All of them were descendants of Uranus (Sky) and Gaia (Earth), son and mother.
+Their union created not only twelve Titans but the three Cyclops and the Hundred-Handed Ones.
+The last ones were giants of immense strength and a plethora of hands!

-Uranus was a cruel father that feared losing power from his children, which he sentenced to live in Tartarus, the dungeon abyss of ancient mythology where souls wait to be judged for their sins.
-Gaia, seeing all her children disappear, devised a plan of revenge and helped her son, Cronus, attack his father with a hook.
+Uranus was a cruel father that feared losing power from his children.
+He sentenced them to live in Tartarus, the dungeon abyss of ancient mythology where souls wait to be judged for their sins.
+To save her children, Gaia devised a plan of revenge and helped her son, Cronus, attack his father with a hook.
 Cronus succeeded in castrating his father but ultimately fared no better than him.
 Having heard a prophecy that he too would be overthrown by his own children, he imprisoned his siblings to Tartarus once more and developed a habit of swallowing his own children.
 This time it was Rhea, his wife, that acted to save her children, giving Cronus a rock to swallow instead of a newborn baby, and thus protecting Zeus from being eaten.

 It was Zeus that years later after reaching adulthood, safely hidden in the mountains of Crete, fought against his father, released his brothers and sisters from his stomach and led them to war against Cronus.